phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq3_5:

-3.5 When using nested folders there are some multiple hierarchies displayed in a wrong manner?
+3.5 When using nested folders, multiple hierarchies are displayed in a wrong manner.
 ----------------------------------------------------------------------------------------------

 Please note that you should not use the separating string multiple